ArturLukianov/totacres/README.md

 There is no usable tool for now.
 Click "Watch" and wait till it will be released.

 ## Structure
-There are two main entities in this project: nodes and transformators.
-Nodes are representing a resource and transformators are taking a node and create new nodes from it, just like in Maltego.
+There are three main entities in this project: nodes, transformators and combinators.
+Nodes are representing a resource and transformators are taking a node and create new nodes from it.
+Combinators are used, to connect nodes, f.e. create a credential node from login and password nodes.